 Email marketing is effective at generating leads and driving sales.
-According to a study, there is a return on investment of nearly $57 for every dollar invested.
+According to a DMA 2021 report, email gives an ROI of 51.52 USD for every dollar invested.

 But, in reality, not all email campaigns can boast of such a staggering result.
 The outcome can be only as good as the campaign itself.
 So, if you haven’t been experiencing such high success rates with email marketing, you have landed on the right page.

-This blog article will discuss how to create and send email campaigns to grow your business.
+This guide will discuss creating and sending email campaigns to grow your business.

 An email campaign is one or more pre-planned emails sent from an organization to clients, potential prospects, customers, or stakeholders to share information or invite calls to action.
 It helps the business connect with them in a more personal way.